 Previously, workforce management has been about efficiency and the best return on your investment, but other factors have surfaced.
-Rapidly changing technologies, the rise of digital media and the digitization of industries, new business models, evolving customer behaviors and challenging economic conditions, all play a huge part in the way we operate.
+Rapidly changing technologies, the rise of digital media and the digitisation of industries, new business models, evolving customer behaviors and challenging economic conditions, all play a huge part in the way we operate and the level of business success we have.

-It is imperative that we hire the best employees: those who know what they need to do in their role and are well equipped to handle the shifting demands of the insurance market and a fast growth organization.
+It is imperative to hire the best employees: those who know what they need to do in their role and are well equipped to handle the shifting demands of the insurance market and a fast growth organisation.

 To ensure employees have the core skills required for business success, there are 5 key areas of focus: